fossfreedom/coverart-search-providers/README.md

 *How to install:*

-for debian & debian-based distros such as Ubuntu & Mint
+for debian & debian-based distros such as Ubuntu & Mint:

     sudo apt-get install git gettext python-mako python-mutagen python-requests

 for fedora and similar:

     yum install git gettext python-mako python-mutagen python-requests

+for opensuse:

+    sudo zypper in git gettext-runtime python-mako python-mutagen python-requests

 Then install the plugin: